cjsiador/cjsiador.github.io/essays/For-The-Future.md

 title: For The Future
 date: 2020-09-03
 lables:
-  - Software Engineering
+  - software engineering
-  - Goals
+  - goals

 ---